Terms that a Buyer of Business Telephone Systems Should

 Handsfree

 Talking on the phone without picking up the handset.
-This is just another
+This is just another word

-and others allow handsfree for both intercom and outside calls.
+allow handsfree for both intercom and outside calls.

 GO TO TOP OF PAGE